Teaching Advancement and Research Grants in Educational Technology (TARGET)

-For a full list of requirements and expectations of the grants, please see the call for proposals.
+For a full list of requirements and expectations of the grants, please see the apply tab.

-TARGET grants were previously awarded in the Spring of 2013, 2014, 2015, and 2016.
+TARGET grants have been awarded each year since 2013.
 Successful projects ranged from an innovative undergraduate Civic Engagement course in Art and Environmental Studies that will use online technologies to tie together fieldwork, community-based projects, and classroom activities to an online professional course on teaching and learning in higher education that is a collaborative project between faculty in the Colleges of Education and Health Professions.
 For a full list of previous TARGET awards, see Previous TARGET Awards tab.

 The Libraries and the Center for Educational Technology and Curricular Innovation (CETCI) would like to recognize and thank President Lesley Hallick and Provost John Miller for their support and vision for TARGET, which has allowed the program to support innovative projects in teaching and learning at Pacific University.

 How to Apply